Fixed Mindset vs Growth Mindset: Rewire Your Mindset Today!

 Over time, these positive or negative thoughts will create neural pathways in your brain that will either help or hinder your ability to achieve success in various areas of your life.

 Pay attention to the words you use when you talk to yourself.
 Replace “I can’t” with “I can”.
-Your subconscious mind hears what you say and filters it through your own personal biases, so choose your words carefully.
+Your subconscious mind hears what you say and filters it through your personal biases, so choose your words carefully.

 Tony Robbins says that understanding the 6 human needs will help you learn how to change your mindset and improve your mental health.
 The 6 human needs are Certainty, Variety, Significance, Connection, Growth, and Contribution.